wkdwilliams/LewyBlog/README.md

 # LewyBlog

-A lightweight, simple-to-setup blog software with a clean front-end
+A lightweight, simple-to-setup blog software with a clean front-end.

 Exmaple: https://blog.lewiswilliams.info/

 ## Installation

-lewyblog
+- Create a database with the name **lewyblog**
+- Set the database host, name, username and password inside App/Config.php